-Students focus on the main ideas of a text through collaboration in this summarization strategy.
+In this summarization strategy, students focus on the main ideas of a text through collaboration.

-Students generate and agree on the main ideas of a text.
-Then they narrow those down to the single most important idea.
+Students discuss and determine the main ideas of a text and then decide on the single most important idea.
 Independently, they provide a written explanation and discuss their reasoning with the rest of the class.

-Students read a text, working independently, in groups, or as a class.
+Have students read a text independently, in groups, or as a class.

-Individually, students generate the four most important ideas of the text.
+Individually, have students determine the four most important ideas of the text.

-Students pair up to share their ideas and agree on the two most important ideas from their lists.
+Then, have students pair up to share their ideas and decide on the two most important ideas from their lists.

-Pairs are assigned to groups of four.
-Each group must agree on the single most important idea.
+Pairs are then assigned to groups of four.
+Each group must then agree on the single most important idea.

-Students then free-write independently about the most important idea for 3–5 minutes.
-The goal is for them to explain what they know well enough that someone who has never heard the idea could understand it.
+Then, have students individually free-write about the most important idea for 3–5 minutes.
+The goal is for them to explain their idea well enough so that someone who has never heard the idea could understand it.